• Olympic: Three Parks in One

 Recreation:

-A good place to start is the Quinault Rain Forest Ranger Station, open Thursday-Monday, June-September.
-The Quinault Valley has a number of short hiking trails, including a short 1.3 mile loop to the old Kestner homestead, and another that winds through groves of bigleaf maples.
+A good place to start is from the Quinault Rain Forest Ranger Station.
+There is a short 1.3 mile loop to the old Kestner homestead, and another that winds through groves of bigleaf maples.

 Longer hiking trails through the Olympic Wilderness follow the North Fork Quinault River to the Low Divide, or the East Fork Quinault River to the historic Enchanted Chalet.